 When an individual transfers to NCCU from another institution, admissions to NCCU as an undergraduate is governed by the following general standards:

-The transfer applicant must not presently be on probation at the last or current school of attendance and must submit the required Statement of Confidential Information form from the LAST institution enrolled.
+The transfer applicant must not presently be on probation at the last or current school of attendance.
 Also, the transfer applicant must not have been suspended or expelled from the last or current institution.

-The transfer applicant has a cumulative average of at least a “C” in the institution from which he or she is transferring and is eligible to return to that institution.
+The transfer applicant has a cumulative average of at least a “C” or better in the institution from which he or she is transferring and is eligible to return to that institution.

 The transfer applicant has evidence of participating in scholastic, community and civic organizations including leadership participation.

-The transfer applicant has attended another college or university, and has earned more than 30 semester hours.
-Note: If the transfer applicant has attended another college or university, but has earned less than 30 semester hours of specific acceptable credit, the transfer applicant must meet all First-Year admission requirements (i.e., both MAR and MCR).
+The transfer applicant has attended another college or university, and has earned more than 24 transferrable credit hours.
+Note: If the transfer applicant has attended another college or university, but has earned less than 24 transferrable credit hours of specific acceptable credit and is under the age of 24-years old, the transfer applicant must meet all First-Year admission requirements (i.e., both MAR and MCR).

 Transfer applicants may be exempt from having to meet freshman requirements and from sending high school transcripts and/or standardized test scores if they fall in one of the following categories: